ezachrisen/gcplog/README.md

 	})
 ```

 Google Cloud understands special request-related fields, and are put in the `httpRequest` field in the log entry.

+If you use a Google managed service (such as Cloud Run or App Engine) and provide the trace context to the logger, there's no need to log these fields explicitly.
+GCP will log a master record for each request that with the HTTP Request information.
+By connecting individual log entries to the master record via the trace ID, the information is already available.

-GCPLog defines constants for a few of them.
+However, if you need to log this separately, GCPLog defines constants for a few of them.

 | Key | Sample Use |
 | --- | --- |